-Do your salary research
+1. Do your salary research

-Pick the right time
+2. Pick the right time

-Make the request
+3. Make the request

-Do not mention what your coworkers make or any personal reasons you might have for needing more money.
+Don’t mention what your coworkers make or any personal reasons you might have for needing more money.

 If you have a performance review coming up, it’s a good idea to ask ahead of time: Would it be OK if we discussed my compensation during my performance review?

-Back it up
+4. Back it up

 Just as you did in your salary negotiations when you interviewed for the job, your request should reflect the value you bring to the role, goals you’ve met or exceeded, results you have delivered, and industry averages based on your job skills and years of experience.
 It’s easier to put nerves aside when you feel ready to answer hard questions about why you deserve an increase.